SMU vs. Memphis NCAA Football Odds, Plays and Insights | November 6, 2021

 Memphis Stats and Trends

-- Memphis has two wins against the spread in eight games this year.
+- So far this season Memphis has two wins against the spread.

-- Memphis' games this season have eclipsed the over/under in 42.9% of its opportunities (three times in seven games with a set point total).
+- Memphis has gone over the point total in 42.9% of its opportunities this season (three times in seven games with a set point total).

-- Memphis is 2-4 against the spread and 4-3 overall when the team puts up more than 25.4 points.
+- Memphis is 2-4 against the spread and 4-3 overall in games when it records more than 25.4 points.

 - The Tigers have turned the ball over four more times (15 total) than the Mustangs have forced a turnover (11) this season.